 Attraction of the Week: Tonto Natural Bridge State Park

-Both the bridge and waterfall can be viewed via a hiking trail, or by way of 4 viewpoints (for those of you not keen on the idea of a nature hike).
+Both the bridge and waterfall can be viewed via a hiking trail, or by way of 4 viewpoints.
 I highly recommend going the natural route and hiking along one of the picturesque trails.
-By choosing to go the trail route, you get to enjoy all the sights and sounds of nature in this gorgeous area of Arizona, while also getting in a nice refreshing workout.
-As an added bonus, you get to enjoy a gorgeous front row view of the waterfall and creek which you can not get from the viewpoints.
+By choosing to hike, you get to enjoy all the sights and sounds of nature, while also getting in a nice refreshing workout.
+As an added bonus, you get to enjoy a gorgeous front row view of the waterfall and creek which you can not see from the viewpoints.
 Or, if you have enough time, you can hike the trails and take in the scenery from the viewpoints – and you might as well since you paid to get in!

 Check out the magnificent scenery from the viewpoints